Assessing imbalance in signed brain networks: Results

-Let us, now, ask ourselves if a criterion to condensate the information embodied by each, individual partition can be devised; naturally, the aforementioned results let us opt for solely focusing on the BIC-induced ones.

-A simple recipe could be that of averaging the individual projections in a benchmark-specific fashion; still, the presence of a vast majority of positive links and the spatial incoherence of the negative ones would cause most of the latter to be deleted.

-Alternatively, one could try to individuate the `most representative' brain by individuating the `most representative' mesoscale structure: finding an answer to this question ultimately amounts at finding a method to compare any two partitions, say $X\equiv\{x_1\dots x_n\}$ and $Y\equiv\{y_1\dots y_m\}$.\\
+Let us, now, ask ourselves if a criterion to condense the information embodied by each individual partition can be devised.
+To this aim, one could try to single out the `most representative' brain by individuating the `most representative' mesoscale structure: finding an answer to this question ultimately amounts to finding a method to compare any two partitions, say $X=\{x_1\dots x_n\}$ and $Y=\{y_1\dots y_m\}$.\\

-\textit{Rand index (RI).} One of the simplest metric is the RI, reading
+\textit{Rand index (RI).} One of the simplest metrics is the RI, reading

 and computing the ratio between the sum of \emph{true positives} (TP; the number of nodes that are `together' in both partitions, i.e. in the same subset in $X$ and in the same subset in $Y$) and \emph{true negatives} (TN; the number of nodes that are `separated' in both partitions, i.e. in different subsets in $X$ and in different subsets in $Y$) and the total number of pairs of nodes.
 Naturally, $0\leq\text{RI}\leq1$.